Wolfgang Giegerich: Methodology

+As Giegerich says, “To do psychology, you have to have abstracted from your own thinking, to become able to dispassionately hear what the phenomena are saying and to let the thoughts as which they exist think themselves out, no matter where they will take you and without your butting in with your personal valuations and interests.”
 The idea of ‘thoughts thinking themselves’ is understood in terms of a Hegelian dialectic.
-Whether one starts with a dream, a symptom, or a cultural production, the phenomenon is allowed to present itself to consciousness, and it often does so through a series of positions and negations.
+Phenomena such as a dream, a symptom, or a cultural production are allowed to present themselves to consciousness, and often doing so through a series of positions and negations.
 Through iterations of this “dialectical analysis” the phenomenon, whatever it is, is revealed in its depth.
 Another way of saying it is that the phenomenon is hermeneutically “interiorized into itself,” through an examination of multiple layers of positions, negations and re-established positions.
-It is this kind of an analysis, in which thought penetrates ever more deeply into the logical structure of the matter at hand, which is why psychology is defined as the “discipline of interiority.”
+It is this kind of an analysis, in which thought penetrates ever more deeply into the logical structure of the matter at hand, which is Giegerich defines psychology as the “discipline of interiority.”